 Anti-atherosclerotic effect and mobilization of vascular wall progenitor cells

-In a study that was for longer-term than the previous, experiments were performed on model animals to exclude external conditions as much as possible.
+In a study that was longer-term than the previous, experiments were performed on model animals to exclude external conditions as much as possible.
 They worked with a mouse strain, where mice were prone to develop atherosclerosis.
 The animals were fed with an unhealthy, high-fat diet for 12 weeks and then the condition of the blood vessels was examined:

-- in animals, fed with high-fat diet, atherosclerotic plaques appeared on approx. 5% of the surface of the aortic wall,
+- in animals, fed with a high-fat diet, atherosclerotic plaques appeared on approx. 5% of the surface of the aortic wall,

 - animals, who also received fucoidan with food, had an atherosclerotic area of approx. 2%.